Administrative Hearings and Appeals

 Sex Offender Registry

 In Arkansas, levels 1, 2 and 3 sex offenders have the right to petition to be removed from the sex offender registry after fifteen years.
 You have the burden of proving that you are no longer a danger to society.
-Call Leigh Law to help you put a case together to have you removed from the registry!
+Call Leigh Law to help you put a case together to have you removed from the Sex Offender Registry.

 Driver Control Hearings